Sociology

 Fall, 3 credit hours GER 3

 The study of family as a key social unit with the emphasis on structure, functions, problems and future of the institution.
-Cross-cultural comparisons, the relationship between the family and other institutions, and family-related policies also will be discussed.
-Three hours lecture per week.
+Cross-cultural comparisons, the relationship between the family and other institutions, and family-related policies is also discussed.

 SOCI 250 SOCIOLOGY OF THE MASS MEDIA